What is therapy...

 When we first meet, it will give us both the opportunity to decide if we are the right match to work together.
 We will also discuss what your expectations of counselling are and what you hope to achieve.
 I will also be curious as to why you decided to seek out therapy now and what support you currently have.
-Should you then decide that you would like to work alongside me, we will then arrange a further 6 sessions with a suggested review at the end of this period.
+Should you then decide that you would like to work alongside me, we will then arrange further sessions.

 We all know life can be tough at times so if you are currently finding life difficult then you are not alone.
 Sometimes we need a little extra support in order to work through and understand what is happening to us.
 It can be hard to appreciate how simply talking to a therapist can be helpful particularly if you have never experienced counselling before.
 But talking to someone who has been trained to listen and respond in a certain way can be profoundly helpful.
 If you are feeling stressed, depressed or struggling to like yourself then talking about how this is making you feel can begin to bring resolution and clarity.